Azure-Samples/azure-search-python-samples/search-website-functions-v4/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This Python sample shows you how to add document search to a web app.
+This Python sample shows you how to add document search to a web app using Azure Cognitive Search.

-For this sample, you will use the Azure.Search.Documents library in the Azure SDK for Python to create, load, and query a search index containing the goodbooks-10k dataset, publicly available at [https://github.com/zygmuntz/goodbooks-10k](https://github.com/zygmuntz/goodbooks-10k).
+For this sample, you will use the [**azure-search-documents**](https://pypi.org/project/azure-search-documents/) library in the Azure SDK for Python to create, load, and query a search index containing the goodbooks-10k dataset, publicly available at [https://github.com/zygmuntz/goodbooks-10k](https://github.com/zygmuntz/goodbooks-10k).
 The search index runs on an [Azure Cognitive Search](https://docs.microsoft.com/azure/search/search-what-is-azure-search) service that you create.
 You can use the free tier for this sample.

 Optionally, this sample includes a devcontainer.json file so that you can run the code locally, as a developer, with the assurance that the environment is correctly configured and your local system doesn't need anything beyond docker.
 You'll need the [Docker extension](https://code.visualstudio.com/docs/containers/overview) to do this.
 If you don't want to us Docker, you can run your code in a virtual environment instead.